 Some of what determines whether your resume gets a second look seems pretty trivial from the outside.
 For example, did you know your chances of getting hired are best if you submit your materials on Monday?
 For whatever reason, this is the case, and job seekers should definitely know about it.
 Anything you can do to boost your chances is worthwhile.

 Another area you might not have considered is the exact wording of your resume.
 Of course, you need to be free of grammatical and spelling errors, and make the resume both informative and easy on the eye, but there are other considerations too.
 LinkedIn’s career expert Nicole Williams wants you to know, for example, that certain words flag your resume as being pretty boring.

 “These words sound smart,” she told Fox Business, “but everyone uses them and they have lost their efficacy.
 Using these words means you sound just like everyone else, and in this labor market, that isn’t going to help you find a job fast.”

 The overused words in question include responsible, strategic, creative, effective and patient.

 Where Are You Applying?

-If you’re using certain websites like Craigslist to find postings to apply to, you may not have much luck.
+If you’re using certain websites to find postings to apply to, you may not have much luck.
 Job sites of this kind aren’t known to be particularly reputable or focused on the needs of businesses and job seekers.
 Instead, look for a free job posting website that is solely focused on jobs.
 These often offer job alerts, too, so you can stay on top of the best opportunities for you.